DataBooster/DbWebApi/README.md

 As a Web API, the target clients are still front-end applications mainly, plus some data formats transform for systems integration convenience.
 The performance overhead of each extra wrapper of network service _(wrap one web service on top of another web service, and another one ... fussily)_ is always very expensive.
 For efficient custom data services development, it is recommended to use [DataBooster Library - Extension to ADO.NET Data Provider](http://databooster.codeplex.com/) directly for high-performance database access.

+#### Bulk Manipulation
+* The BulkExecuteDbApi extension (BulkExecute action) is not a completely thorough bulk operation.
+It does performs the real bulk operation only between HTTP client and Web API server, it still performs a big loop calls to database from the Web API server.
+But it provides a convenient wrapper around every single call, and it is independent on specific database (Oracle or SQL Server).
+* If there are thousands of data rows or more data sets need to be passed back to database, it's well worth considering using Table-Valued Parameters (specific for SQL Server 2008+) or PL/SQL Associative Array Parameters (specific for Oracle database) in a single ExecuteDbApi (Execute action) call as mentioned before, they are completely thorough bulk operations.

 ## Clients
 #### .Net Client